LiorSinai/liorsinai.github.io/_posts/2020-12-15-julia-review.md

 end
 {% endhighlight %}
 This function will pull in the global variable <code>y</code> even though no <code>global</code> keyword was used for <code>y</code>.
 Hence running <code>f()</code> will return 60.
-I had a few errors where I accidently used the name of a global variable and hence my values were wrong.
+I had a few errors where I accidentally used the name of a global variable and hence my values were wrong.
 I would prefer this to require a call to load the variable <code>y</code> in the function, e.g. <code>global y</code>.
 </ul>
 - Constructors for big structs look horrible.
 Have a look at my random forest [constructor][git_rfc_construct].